 The concurrent notes offering is being conducted as a separate public offering by means of a separate prospectus supplement.
 This common stock offering is contingent upon the concurrent notes offering and the concurrent notes offering is contingent on this common stock offering.
-We currently anticipate raising approximately \$686.5 million in aggregate gross proceeds from the two offerings as described herein in "Use of Proceeds".
-However, the proceeds raised in each offering may vary based on market conditions related to that specific security.
+We currently anticipate raising approximately \$695.2 million in aggregate gross proceeds from the two offerings as described herein in "Use of Proceeds".

-We estimate the net proceeds to us from the common stock offering will be approximately \$225.3 million, based on an assumed public offering price of \$13.14 per share, the closing price of our common stock on September 13, 2007, (or approximately \$259.2 million if the underwriters exercise their option to purchase additional shares in full) and the net proceeds from the sale of the notes in the concurrent notes offering will be approximately \$438.8 million (or approximately \$504.8 million if the underwriters exercise their option to purchase additional notes in full) in each case after deducting aggregate estimated offering expenses of approximately \$1.7 million as well as discounts and commissions.
+We estimate the net proceeds to us from the common stock offering will be approximately \$185.8 million, based on a public offering price of \$9.76 per share (or approximately \$213.8 million if the underwriters exercise their option to purchase additional shares in full) and the net proceeds from the sale of the notes in the concurrent notes offering will be approximately \$487.3 million (or approximately \$560.7 million if the underwriters exercise their option to purchase additional notes in full) in each case after deducting aggregate estimated offering expenses of approximately \$2.0 million as well as discounts and commissions.
 All of the net proceeds from these offerings will be applied to the development, demonstration and deployment of the American Centrifuge project and our general operating expenses and working capital requirements.